On the trail of Emperor Franz Joseph in Vienna

 Other places with strong connections to the emperor include the Museum of Military History which puts painting and uniforms from the Emperor’s day on display in the Franz-Joseph-Saal, and the Votive Church which was built to thank God for saving the young Emperor’s life following a failed assassination attempt.
 Vienna’s Ringstrasse boulevard can also be seen as a symbol of his reign.
 In 1857 Emperor Franz Joseph ordered the fortifications surrounding Vienna’s city center to be demolished, and for a boulevard complete with showpiece buildings to be constructed on the grounds in front of the old walls and towers.

-In-keeping with tradition, the “Old Man of Schönbrunn” was laid to rest in the Imperial Burial Vault, which is the final resting place of members of the Austrian Habsburg dynasty.
+In-keeping with tradition, the “Old Man of Schönbrunn” was laid to rest in the Capuchin Crypt, which is the final resting place of members of the Austrian Habsburg dynasty.
 Since 1633 a total of 149 Habsburgs, including 12 emperors and 19 empresses and queens, have been buried in the crypt beneath the Kapuzinerkirche (Church of the Capuchin Friars).
 Franz Joseph was the last of the emperors to be buried here.
 The sarcophaguses containing the remains of his spouse Empress Elisabeth and Crown Prince Rudolf are also in the chamber.

 www.habsburger.net is an excellent source of information on the history and lives and times of the Habsburgs (in German and English).